 Yes, SBA loans can be discharged just like any other business loan.
-(This assumes that the loan was not incurred fraudulently, for example, through misrepresentations on the credit application; if so there may be a risk that the discharge would be challenged.)
+(This assumes that the loan was not incurred fraudulently, for example, through misrepresentations on the credit application; if so, there may be a risk that the discharge would be challenged.)

 The Small Business Administration is a federal agency which helps small business owners get necessary financing by guaranteeing business loans.
 People sometimes think that because these are government-based loans, they can’t be discharged in bankruptcy.
 That’s not true.
 There is nothing in the bankruptcy code that makes a debt non-dischargeable simply because it is made by the government.

-Certain government related debts and fines are not dischargeable but an SBA loan is not one of them.
-Section 523(a)(7) makes debts payable to a government unit not dischargeable when it is for a fine, penalty or forfeiture (and not compensation for financial loss ).
+Certain government related debts and fines are not dischargeable, but an SBA loan is not one of them.
+Section 523(a)(7) makes debts payable to a government unit not dischargeable when it is for a fine, penalty or forfeiture (and not compensation for financial loss).
 An SBA loan is not a fine, penalty or forfeiture and therefore does not fall into the category of non-dischargeable debts owed to the government.
 To learn what debts are not discharged in bankruptcy you can go to: Non-Dischargeable Debts

-Note that business owners are virtually always required to sign a personal guarantee to get a SBA loan, making the owner personally liable.
+Note that business owners are virtually always required to sign a personal guarantee to get an SBA loan, making the owner personally liable.
 But that would be case anyway if the business was a sole proprietorship.
 And even if the business was in the form of a corporation or other type of entity, a personal guarantee would be required for most business loans regardless of the source of financing.

 Of greater practical concern, SBA loans usually require collateral, business and/or personal.
 Bankruptcy discharges your personal liabilities, but does not wipe out the security interests or liens that you have granted to the SBA on collateral.
-So the debt is discharged, but the SBA can repossess or foreclose on any collateral unless you or your attorney make appropriate payment arrangements with them.
+So, the debt is discharged but the SBA can repossess or foreclose on any collateral unless you or your attorney make appropriate payment arrangements with them.